California Zephyr: Route description

 In Utah, the train follows the southern rim of the Book Cliffs to their end near Helper.
 The Zephyr crosses the Wasatch Mountains, cresting at Soldier Summit before descending into the Wasatch Front to arrive at Salt Lake City.

 From Salt Lake City to Emeryville, the Zephyr route loosely follows Interstate 80, traveling along the south shore of the Great Salt Lake and across the Bonneville Salt Flats towards Nevada.
 After crossing into Nevada at Wendover, Utah/West Wendover, Nevada, the route passes the Toano Range, via Silver Zone Pass, across the Goshute Valley, tunnels under the Pequop Mountains and then skirts the northern edge of the Ruby Mountains.

 The line first reaches the Humboldt River near Wells, which it loosely follows until the river's end in the Humboldt Sink near Lovelock.
 Here, the tracks cross the center of the Forty Mile Desert; on the other side of this desert valley is the Truckee River, which provides the line's path to Reno and up the Sierra Nevada in California.

 In California, the tracks round Donner Lake, crest the Sierra Nevada at Donner Pass, and descend a high ridge between the American and Yuba Rivers, through Emigrant Gap.
 The line empties out into the California Central Valley, and then runs along the San Pablo Bay, with stops in Sacramento and Davis.
-It crosses the Benicia Bridge and has stops in Martinez and Richmond.
-The trip ends in Emeryville, a suburb of Oakland.
-From Emeryville the free Emery Go Round shuttle connects passengers to the BART train or a Thruway Motorcoach provides connecting service to San Francisco's Embarcadero.
+It crosses the Benicia Bridge and has stops in Martinez and Richmond, where BART provides connections to Berkeley and Oakland.
+The trip ends in Emeryville, where Amtrak Thruway service provides connecting service to San Francisco.

+Stations

 Rail line subdivisions

 From east to west the current route of the Zephyr uses the following rail subdivisions: